kebaldwi/DNAC-TEMPLATES/LABS/LAB-6-Ansible/dnac-9-ansible/07-verify.md

 # Verifying the Site Hierarchy and Inventory

-Open Cisco DNA Center using the bookmark in the Chrome browser on your jump host.
+Open Catalyst Center using the bookmark in the Chrome browser on your jump host.
 Log in using the credentials:

 > **Credentials**: <pre> username: admin </br> password: C1sco12345 </pre></br>